hamza-ghufran/Journal/rules.md

 This Journal is mainly for keeping a record of various bits of knowledge accumulated in my quest of becoming a true developer.
 Feel free to to drop in any suggestions and feel free to correct my understanding.

-The plan is to make siginificant entries when I feel like, for starters I'll try to make atleast one entry per week

 Should Stick to the following:

 1. Each entry **should** have the following as a precursor